 - 15 hour interactive program, under the Illinois Real Estate License Act of 2000 must be completed in a live classroom or web-based interactive environment providing for two-way communication between student and instructor.
 Participants interact together to apply the theoretical aspects of the law learned during the 75 hour pre-license topics course to case studies.
 Through the use of near-life scenarios, the student gains a deeper understanding of the original intent of the law and the direct impact to the consumer.
 At the conclusion of the interactive component, there is a 25 question proctored final exam that must be completed with a minimum score of 75%.

 Before being allowed to schedule the state exam, each licensee must successfully complete the required 90 hours of education and have passed the online practice exams and both final exams with a minimum score of 75%.

-REGISTER FOR PROGRAM
+TO REGISTER FOR

 |90 Hour Package||$649.00||$599.00||N/A|

 90 hour tuition includes the complete 90 hour program (Topics and interactive).

 Home study and online students must call the school office to schedule the Topics final examination.